Cal-CS-61A-Staff/examtool-web/apps/write/README.md

 ```
 Note that, unlike groups, questions do not have titles.
 Then you can provide some question
 body text, written in Markdown.
 Then you must provide at least one `INPUT` statement.
 Then
-a question is ended with
+you can provide `SOLUTION` and `NOTE` blocks.
+Then a question is ended with
 ```
 # END QUESTION
 ```